void-linux/void-docs/src/config/session-management.md

 software in Linux.
 D-Bus can provide a system bus and/or a session bus, the latter being specific to a user session.

-- To provide a system bus, you should [enable](./services/index.md) the `dbus` service.
+- To provide a system bus, you should [enable](./services/index.md#enabling-services) the `dbus` service.
 This might require a system reboot to work properly.
 - To provide a session bus, you can start a given program (usually a window manager or interactive shell) with [dbus-run-session(1)](https://man.voidlinux.org/dbus-run-session.1).
 Most desktop environments, if launched through an adequate display manager, will launch a D-Bus session themselves.
+If a D-Bus session is active for the current session, the environment variable `DBUS_SESSION_BUS_ADDRESS` should be defined.

 Note that some software assumes the presence of a system bus, while other software assumes the presence of a session bus.